CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

     ![](media/T1S5-0707.png)

-6. After successfully completing the validation process, click on the **Create** button located in the lower left corner of the page.
+6. After completing the validation process, click on the **Create** button located in the lower left corner of the page.

    ![](media/T1S6-0707.png)

-7. Wait for deployment to complete(it can take a few minutes), and then click on the **Go to resource** button, this will take you to your workspace resource.
+7. Wait for deployment to complete(it can take a few minutes), and then click on the **Go to resource** button.
+This will take you to your workspace resource.

    ![](media/T1S7-0707.png)